 Happy New Year, everyone!
 The year of 2019 is now in full effect, and what better way to kick off this new season of life than with some rejuvenating yoga?
 Yoga offers so many wonderful benefits, which is why it is an excellent activity to start incorporating into your weekly routine.
 Whether your New Year’s resolution is to begin taking yoga classes, or you’re simply eager to try one out, here are 8 things to know before you take your first class.

-1. You don’t have to be “flexible” or “fit” to enjoy yoga.
+1. You do not have to be “flexible” or “fit” to enjoy yoga

 When thinking about yoga, most tend to think of two things: tremendous flexibility and complex poses.
 In fact, a quick search of the word “yoga” on Google will result in millions of pictures of individuals twisted into extreme positions wearing fancy leggings.
 Don’t let this intimidate or discourage you; you don’t need to be flexible, extremely fit, or have perfect balance to practice yoga.
 The culture of yoga has unfortunately been morphed into an activity that requires a certain level of flexibility or athleticism to be successful.
 However, this is not the case; anyone can practice and enjoy yoga.
 Yoga is all about developing mindfulness and improving your everyday life through different techniques, not accomplishing poses that seem to defy gravity and contorting in difficult ways.

-2. You aren’t expected to have mastered every single pose in class, so don’t stress if you are unable to do some.
+2. You are not expected to have mastered every single pose in class, so don’t stress if you are unable to do some

 In any yoga class, every individual will have practiced yoga for a different amount of time than others.
 While some may have practiced for years and can subsequently do the majority of the poses, others will only be capable of doing some, and that is perfectly acceptable.
 In a good yoga class with an encouraging environment, everyone in the class is not expected nor pressured to perform every single pose, but celebrated for whatever their body can accomplish.